 The Comprehensive Breast Center works with a certified genetic counselor to provide patients with telemedicine genetic counseling services, offering specific information to help patients assess their risk for breast and ovarian cancer.

 What is the role of a Genetic Counselor?

-Genetic counselors offer support to patients who are interested in learning whether they have a heriditary form of cancer.
-Heriditary cancer is cancer caused by an inherited genemutation that has been passed from one generation to the next.
+Genetic counselors offer support to patients who are interested in learning whether they have a hereditary form of cancer.
+Hereditary cancer is cancer caused by an inherited gene mutation that has been passed from one generation to the next.
 Determining whether or not a patient's cancer is hereditary may provide insight about additional cancer risks for the patient and his or her other family members.

 Counselors can assess family history to determine if the cancer in a patient's family may be hereditary and if genetic testing may be an option to consider.
 Counselors also provide information about genetic risk factors.

 Genetic counseling may be helpful if:

 - Certain types of cancer are present in multiple generations, on the same side of a patient's family